qtrinh/qpipeline/INDEX_DATABASES.md

 ## Index a BED database file
 For simplicity, an example BED file _target.bed_ is provided in _${QPIPELINE_HOME}/test_data/vcf_

-Do the following to create a BED file database
+To create a BED database file, do the following
 ```
 # set FILE so we can cut and paste and reuse all the commands below
 # for different BED database file when needed